-Choe's visit has put North Korea in a difficult position since the North Korean leadership cannot ignore the requests of its major benefactor.
+Choe's visit put North Korea in a difficult position since the North Korean leadership could not ignore the requests of its major benefactor.
 In the past, this would be the point at which Kim Jong-il would make a personal visit to Beijing.
 Since his death, the Leader to Leader channel has ceased to exist.
 Kim Jong-un has yet to travel to China and probably will not do so in a period of tensions between the two countries.
 His advisors will not allow him to be lectured to by a frustrated Chinese leadership that is highly skeptical of the young leader's qualifications to be Supreme Leader.
 As a consequence, following Choe's visit, Pyongyang sent another delegation, led by First Vice Foreign Minister Kim Kye-gwan, to Beijing, to examine ways forward regarding Xi's request to return to the Six-Party Talks.
-Kim Jong-un and his advisers seem to have been caught off guard by Beijing's willingness to increase the pressure on Pyongyang while continuing to support the international community with regard to existing sanctions.
-While relations may be warming in the aftermath of Vice President Li Yuanchao's visit to North Korea in July (2013) in which he met Kim Jong-un, questions remain.
-Can Pyongyang honor Beijing's request while not stepping over its own internal red line of not abandoning its nuclear program?
-This will be a source of frustration for the North Korean leadership, and the way it handles
+Kim Jong-un and his advisors seem to have been caught off guard by Beijing's willingness to increase the pressure on Pyongyang while continuing to support the international community with regard to existing sanctions.291 While relations may be warming in the aftermath of Vice

-According to a former U.S. ambassador with high-level contacts in Beijing, the Chinese leadership's decision to increase the pressure on North Korea was based on an assessment that the power transition from Kim Jong-il to Kim Jong-un had gone smoothly and the regime was stable.
-This assessment was bolstered by Kim Jong-un's ability to move or remove key figures within the regime (e.g., Ri Yong-ho) without destabilizing the regime.
-It is unclear, however, what indicators Beijing would rely on to recalibrate its North Korea policy.
+291 According to a former U.S. ambassador with high-level contacts in Beijing, the Chinese leadership's decision to increase the pressure on North Korea was based on an assessment that the power transition from Kim Jong-il to Kim Jong-un had gone smoothly and the regime was stable.